Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 Developer options: `-no_jobs, -randomize, -seed some_number, -extra, -chaos`

 These options are deliberately minimal compared to other programming languages.
 As we'll see later Jai provides a very sophisticated system to build your application and setting these options from Jai code itself (see § 30).
 It favors _configuration from code_ which is the same and all platforms and lets you use the Jai programming language you know.
 This is in sharp contrast to many other programming language environments, where you have separate complicated build systems often using a separate language, that also often changes depending on which platform you are on.

+> Note: This is different from getting command-line arguments to a program itself (see § 19B).